 On this screen you need to do two things:

-1. Make sure the Java Platform is set to JDK 1.7 (uniCenta oPOS v3 uses features available in JDK 1.7)
+1. Make sure the Java Platform is set to JDK 1.7 (uniCenta oPOS v3 series uses features available in from JDK 1.7) and later

 2. Add the Libraries.
 Make sure the Compile tab is selected and Click Add JAR/Folder

-In the Add JAR/Folder pop-up select all of the .jar files – exclude the Linux, Mac_OS_X, Solaris and Windows folders – and make sure the Relative Path: option is selected.
+Select .jars In the Add JAR/Folder pop-up and select all of the .jar files – exclude the Linux, Mac_OS_X, Solaris and Windows folders and make sure the Relative Path: option is selected.

 The screen below shows that all references to the Libraries have been resolved and your new uniCenta oPOS project is good to go!